-Since October 2017, I have been a PhD student/researcher as a part of the Graduate School ‘Nominal Modification’, at the Goethe University, Frankfurt am Main.
+Since October 2017, I have been a PhD student/researcher as a part of the Graduate School ‘Nominal Modification’, at the Goethe University, Frankfurt am Main in Germany.

 What particularly interested me was the topic of deverbal nominalization.
-I was intrigued by the complexity of deverbal nominals and the fact that they show both nominal and verbal features and behaviour.
+I was intrigued by the complexity of deverbal nominals and the fact that they show both nominal and verbal features.
 As a result, my interest in the topic lead to writing my Master’s Thesis under the title “Cognitive processing of result and process nominals in English and Serbian” with Prof. Sabina Halupka-Rešetar as my supervisor.

 Staying in the nominal domain, I would like to focus my current research on the structure of Serbian DPs modified by possessives.
 In my dissertation I would like to discuss and compare the behaviour of Serbian possessive modifiers in the subject position in constructions involving binding and C-command.
 By providing empirical support, I want to investigate whether this phenomenon in Serbian indeed differs from typical DP languages such as English or German.
 Finally, I would like to contribute to the debate concerning the structure of the noun phrase in Serbian.